ttltrk/TTT/PSQ/PSQ2.md

 universe=>

 - Each table should have a name column
+- All columns named name should be of type VARCHAR

 ALTER TABLE galaxy ADD COLUMN name VARCHAR(30);
 ALTER TABLE moon ADD COLUMN name VARCHAR(30);